junglesta/junglestar/src/content/design/from-plan-to-working-product.md

 ---
 sort_order: 4
-title: From plan to working product
+title: "From Plan to Working Product"
-subtitle: Our solutions include everything you need.
+subtitle: "Complete solutions.
+No surprises.
+Everything you need to launch."
 image:
   src: "jlogo_blue_white.svg"
-  alt: "Overwelmed?"
+  alt: "Overwhelmed?"
 tags:
+  - building
-  - design
+  - service
 ---

-At Junglestar we design and develop websites and simple web-apps that work well on phones, tablets, laptops and desktops.

-With our client we make a plan.
-Then we study and produce a **Design Concept** based on company needs and resources.
-Once approved, we develop it, write the code, tests and deploy it.

-We offer solutions that include everything you’ll need, speed, security, [SEO](https://en.wikipedia.org/wiki/Search**engine**optimization) and hosting.
+<small><em>The Problem</em></small><br>
+You have a vision but need technical expertise.
+Piecing together designers, developers, hosting, and security feels overwhelming—and costly mistakes are easy.

+<small><em>The Solution</em></small><br>
+We handle everything from **design concept** to deployment.
+Study your needs, produce a tailored plan, write the code, test thoroughly, and launch.
+Websites and web-apps that work beautifully on every device.

+<small><em>Why It Matters</em></small><br>

+- **Completeness**: Speed, security, SEO, and hosting—all included.
+- **Efficiency**: From concept to live product without managing multiple vendors.
+- **Quality**: Professional results that match your company's needs and resources.

-We have prepared [3 packages](/offer) to get you quickly online.
+Ready to launch?
+Check out our [3 packages](/offer) designed to get you online fast.